Improved composable key rates for CV-QKD: Conclusions

 \section{Conclusions}

 In this paper, we have introduced an improved formulation for the composable and finite-size secret key rate of a generic CV-QKD protocol.
 By resorting to previous theory and proving various other tools, such as a refined tensor-product reduction for the state after error correction, we have derived simpler and more optimistic formulas, able to show an improvement in the general performance of CV-QKD.
-As shown in the examples, this improvement can be appreciated both in terms of increased robustness to loss and/or reduced requirements for the size of the usually-larger QKD blocks.
-In general, we have contributed to make a step forward in the rigorous deployment of CV-QKD protocols.
+As shown in the examples, this improvement can be appreciated both in terms of increased robustness to loss and/or reduced requirements for the size of the usually larger QKD blocks.
+In general, this work contributes to making a step forward in the rigorous deployment of CV-QKD protocols in practical scenarios.